Skip to content

 What are the alternatives to a notice account?

-With a fixed rate bond, you agree to lock your money away for a given term and in return receive a fixed rate of interest.
-As with notice accounts, if you want access to your money before the fixed term ends, you’ll usually face a penalty charge – this typically will be in the form of lost interest.
+With a fixed rate bond, you agree to lock your money away for a set term in exchange for a fixed rate of interest.
+Similar to notice accounts, early access usually results in a penalty.
+Common terms include:

 MoneySuperMarket can help you compare savings accounts all in one place.
 You can choose to see all accounts, or easy access, fixed rate or cash ISAs from our panel of leading UK providers.